optakt/optakt.github.io/content/knowledge/scalinghistory.md

 In Flare, each node has its own local set of validators or quorum set also known as Unique Node List (UNL).
 This varies from the usual FBA because of another requirement that there should be a minimum level of overlap between UNLs.
 This makes the network more single node failure resistant as well as Sybil attack resistant.
-This is because a malicious actor is unlikely to be able to spin up many node instances that will also make it to the UNL list of other existing quorum sets.
+This is because a malicious actor is unlikely to be able to spin up many node instances that manage to integrate the UNL list of other existing quorum sets.
-The native token, Spark, can be used to delegate to the price providers for FTSO (link to FTSO article) without having any locking thereby enabling other usage of Spark at the same time.
+The native token, Spark, is used to delegate to the price providers for [Flare Time Series Oracle (FTSO)](https://flare.xyz/ftso-a-breakdown/) without having any locking thereby enabling other usage of Spark at the same time.
 There is no hard link between the safety of the network and the value of native token Spark which allows greater flexibility for how Spark can be used.

 In Flare, there are two sets of validators: